jorisvink/sanctum/docs/crypto.md

 traffic protection for offers that are sent and received from the cathedrals.

+Note: for messages sent from a cathedral to a client, the CS is still used to authenticate the cathedral.

 Each CS on the cathedral is tied to a 32-bit identifier.
 For more information on cathedrals, see docs/cathedral.md.